Digital Realty Size & Locations

 What we offer through the QuoteColo network:

-- Private-equity-backed or owner-operated centers — often more flexible on quotas, SLAs, and custom configurations than large REIT-style providers.
+- Private-equity-backed or owner-operated centers which often more flexible on quotas, SLAs, and custom configurations than large REIT-style providers.

 Compare Top 20 US Colocation Providers